The ancient city of Persepolis is among the world’s greatest archaeological sites; the remains date all the way back to 515BC.

-These days the closest modern city is Shiraz, famous in Iran as the home of poets, but more famous in the west is the origin of the world famous grape that’s used in wine, the Syrah Grape.
+These days the closest modern city is Shiraz, famous in Iran as the home of poets, but more famous in the west is the origin of the world-renowned grape that’s used in wine, the Syrah Grape

 These days wine and alcohol are strictly forbidden in Iran, but the grape is still abundant.